 Our hotel is the oldest in Warsaw: Hotel Bristol.
 Awesome blend of history and modern luxuries.

-It was spared from the WWII bombing because it was a Nazi during the times of occupation.
+It was spared from the WWII bombing because it was a Nazi headquarters during the times of occupation.
+Lost of history.

 It is also right next door to the Presidential Palace.
 Very convenient to have security nearby and not require private bodyguards during our stay.